HoboJoe2/3DVisCompanion/README.md

 # 3DVisCompanion
 Simple GUI to upload, rename and delete 3D models, used with 3DVis.
 Can also rename and delete scenes, and change options in the 3DVis application.
+Note: AI was used to assist with creating this application.

 ## Install Instructions